Vocal cord nodules

 Of course, the pace of our lives and our professional accomplishments often do not allow for rest.
 In addition, leave for voice recovery is considered a luxury in most work environments.
 Therefore, the best thing we can do is to realize the factors that contribute to the problem and to aim for functional lifestyle modifications.

-The nodules of the vocal cords are essentially the result of prolonged mechanical strain on the voice.
-Absolute silence is usually not necessary, even if it is a partial solution, and is likely to contribute negatively to other accompanying difficulties, since not being able to speak obviously creates significant practical difficulties!
+Vocal fold nodules are essentially the result of prolonged mechanical strain on the voice.
+Absolute voice rest (silence) is seldom necessary, even though it may offer a temporary improvement, and is likely to contribute negatively to other accompanying difficulties, since not being able to speak obviously creates significant practical difficulties!
 It is only a recommendation for those who are unable to adapt to a voice rest program and are issued instruction for complete voice cessation.
-More optimal is voice rest whereby you economize the voice for a short period of time (for 3-10 days, total talk time up to 30 minutes / 24 hours) is ideal to avoid further strain and facilitate the natural healing of vocal cords.
+Voice rest with minimal voice use is often a better choice whereby you economize the voice for a short period of time (for 3-10 days, total talk time up to 30 minutes / 24 hours).
+This can be ideal fir avoiding further strain and facilitating the natural healing process of the body.

-It is important to note that vocal cord nodules are not a problem, either organically or medically.
+It is important to note that in medical terms, vocal fold nodules are not a significant finding, either organically or medically.
 The nodules are not responsible for the hoarseness of the voice.
 On the contrary, it is the hoarseness and prolonged imbalance of the voice that creates the nodules.
 So, even if with a magic wand we immediately made the nodules disappear, the hoarseness and fatigue of the voice would not improve.

-The nodules heal and disappear only with the balanced, functional use of the voice.
-Avoiding behaviors that contributed to their creation is clearly necessary, but without changing the way (as opposed to the amount) of voice use, often the conditions that led to the appearance of nodules are perpetuated.
+The nodules heal and disappear only when the body finds balanced, functional use of the voice.
+Avoiding behaviors that contributed to the development of the nodules is clearly necessary, but without changing the way (as opposed to the amount) of voice use, often the conditions that led to the appearance of nodules are perpetuated.